Crouch End: History

 In the post-war years, the London-wide provision of social housing led to the demolition of the Park Road housing development and its replacement with council homes.
 Many of the older houses in the area lay empty post-war and many were bought cheaply by speculative landlords who then let them out to the growing student populations of the Mountview and Hornsey Art College.
 The area became known as bedsit land into the early 1980s, until rising house prices changed the social profile of the area and progressively wealthier residents moved in.

 Politics

-Crouch End is part of the Hornsey and Friern Barnet constituency for elections to the House of Commons of the United Kingdom.
+Crouch End is part of the Hornsey and Friern Barnet constituency for elections to the House of Commons.

 Crouch End is part of the Crouch End ward for elections to Haringey London Borough Council.

 Demographics

 There is no single figure that provides the demographic profile for Crouch End.
 As defined by the recent public-council conversation around the setting up of the Crouch End neighbourhood Forum, the neighbourhood is made up of parts of four wards.
 Between a half and two thirds of the area is formed by Crouch End ward.
 Its demographics in the 2011 census were as follows:

 British 61.1%, White Other 17.5%, Irish 3.4%, Indian 1.6%, Black African 1.5%.

 Christian 38.4%, Jewish 4.2%, Muslim 3.1% (no religion 41.2%).